Wed Nov 22 2023

 Planning is even more important when you have remote participants.

-It is important to get all the participants involved right away.
+Ever facilitate a Scrum retrospective where only a few people speak?
+Or no one speaks?
+It is important to get all the retrospective participants involved right away.
 Otherwise, they just sit back and let you or others drive the process.

-One of my favorite ways of getting people involved early is to read Norm Kerth’s Prime Directive, and then go around and ask everyone if they agree.
+One of my favorite ways of getting people involved in the retrospective early is to read Norm Kerth’s Prime Directive, and then go around and ask everyone if they agree.
 Read more about that approach in this related post, one easy way to improve your Retrospective.

-One thing that I have noticed is that some scrum masters and facilitators don’t take the time to create a space that is conducive to discussion and engagement.
+One thing that I have noticed is that some Scrum masters and facilitators don’t take the time to create a space for the retrospective that is conducive to discussion and engagement.
 They use a big room, a cramped room, or a room with a big long table.

 Where possible, move chairs into a circle or semi-circle.
 Gather around a whiteboard.
 Figure out how you will incorporate remote participants.